-We have developed two clinical-stage therapeutic candidates for the treatment of chronic HBV, and are advancing a development candidate for the treatment of high-recurrence genital herpes as well as research programs focused on the discovery of additional novel antiviral mechanisms for HBV and other viral diseases.
+Our pipeline includes a clinical-stage therapeutic candidate for the treatment of chronic HBV and development candidates for the treatment of high-recurrence genital herpes and chronic HDV.
+Our research programs focus on the discovery of additional novel antiviral mechanisms for serious viral diseases.

-A pipeline strategy designed to free HBV patients from lifelong therapy and target other serious viral diseases
+A pipeline strategy designed to target serious viral diseases

 In our relentless pursuit to discover novel antivirals to treat serious viral diseases and to bring finite and curative treatments to HBV patients, our pipeline is focused on the following areas:

-- Long-acting helicase inhibitor for high-recurrence genital herpes caused by herpes simplex virus type 2 (HSV-2)
+- Long-acting helicase inhibitors for high-recurrence genital herpes caused by herpes simplex virus type 2 (HSV-2)

-- Pan-herpes polymerase inhibitor (NNPI) for transplant-associated infections
+- Pan-herpes polymerase inhibitors (NNPI) for transplant-associated infections

 - Novel, bioavailable small molecule inhibitors of HBV and HDV viral entry that potently block infection of hepatocytes for both viruses